Healdsburg tasting collective showcases Sonoma-based small-production wineries.

 Viticulturist and winegrowing consultant Lise Asimont describes Dot Wine as “a labor of love” born of a challenge from her husband, Shawn Phillips, to create the “perfect Pinot Noir.”
 The couple produces several wines from the grape, along with Sauvignon Blanc, two rosés (of Pinot), an upcoming Zinfandel, and a few others.

-Because of her farming background – at Francis Ford Coppola, Geyser Peak, Cakebread, and elsewhere – Asimont performs much of her winemaking in the vineyard.
-She leans toward minimal intervention in the cellar, though she’s enough of a stickler that a colleague admitted he thought she was “a whack job” for her fermentation strategy – until the first (2016) vintage of the flagship Lolita Vineyard Pinot Noir, turned out so well.
+Because of her farming background – at Francis Ford Coppola, Geyser Peak, Cakebread, and these days at Foley Family Farms, where she’s a senior vice president – Asimont performs much of her winemaking in the vineyard, using growing techniques as much as cellar tricks to achieve her goals.
+Once in production, she leans toward minimal intervention, though she’s enough of a stickler that a colleague admitted he thought she was “a whack job” for her exacting fermentation strategy – until the first (2016) vintage of the flagship Lolita Vineyard Pinot Noir turned out so well.

 “I make wine like a middle-aged Asian woman,” quips Asimont, the daughter of a Filipino mother (her dad’s family was from Alsace).
 “Everything prepped, very clean, not winging it too much.”